試卷征集

 D.The team used traditional techniques to confirm the earlier results of the research.

 (3)How did Zerefos' team confirm that atmospheric records kept by painters were reliable?
-CC

 A.By analyzing classical paintings.